kephin/kephin.github.io/src/rust-complete-developers-guide/modules.md

 Three ways:

-1. Create a module in an existing file.
+1. Create a module in the same file.

 > functions, structs, enums, etc. must have the `pub` keyword to make them visible outside the module